Fix Internet Explorer (IE) 11 Crashes/Freezes in Windows 10/8/7PC Problems, Windows 10, Windows 7, Windows 8, Windows 8.1

 To check and install the latest updates, run Windows Update as demonstrated below:

-- Open charms bar by pressing Windows + C and click Settings
+- Open Start menu/screen by pressing Windows key

-- On the Windows Update screen, click on Check now to look for available updates
+- On Windows Update or Update status screen, click on Check for updates to look for available updates

 Solution 5: Reinstall Internet Explorer 11

 Finally, if all else fails, reinstall your Internet Explorer 11 and start it from a new instance.
-This will guarantee a cure to your crashing, as well as other browser problems.
+This will guarantee a cure to your IE crashing/freezing, as well as other browser problems.

-- Press Windows + S to bring up the Search box
+- Press Windows key to bring up the Start menu/screen

-- Type Windows features and hit click Turn Windows features on or off in the search results
+- Type windows features and open Turn Windows features on or off from search results

 - Click to clear the check box next to Internet Explorer 11